 Jonna Lehto

-“Tails and Tailbones,” for which Jonna Lehto was awarded a CAF grant, is both a playful and serious performance project that journeys into the fierce discord and the distant peace between large carnivores and humans.
-Combining documentary and physical expression, the performance delves into the relationship between humans and wolves, the treatment of wolves, and all the emotional terrain where the wolf wanders in us.
+“Tails and Tailbones,” for which Jonna Lehto was awarded a CAF grant, is both a playful and serious performance that journeys into the fierce discord and the distant peace between large carnivores and humans.
+Combining documentary and physical expression, the work delves into the relationship between humans and wolves — the treatment of wolves, and all the emotional terrain where the wolf wanders in us.
+The project unfolded in two phases: two art-based workshops and three performances in November 2025, developed in collaboration with the Wolf Action Group of the Finnish Nature League, whose members served as co-facilitators and contributed documentary audio material.
+Workshop participants deepened the work’s thematic scope and revealed how little urban residents knew about wolf conservation.

-In December 2024, the Council of Europe backed an EU proposal to downgrade the protection status of wolves from “strictly protected” to “protected.”
-Northern Europe is seeing and witnessing “wolf hate,” as the media reports more and more news about wolves and their visits to human habitats.
-There’s a growing debate, but not enough real dialogue—as it is characteristic of this digital era.
-Jonna sees performance as a possible forum for discussion “for thinking about where we want to take this world and what we want to become in this world, living side by side with other species.”
+The project landed at a charged political moment — the Finnish Ministry of Agriculture and Forestry was actively amending hunting law to permit wolf hunting — giving the performances added urgency.
+In December 2024, the Council of Europe had backed an EU proposal to downgrade wolves’ protection status from “strictly protected” to “protected.”
+Northern Europe is seeing growing “wolf hate,” as media reports more wolf sightings in human habitats and debate intensifies without real dialogue.
+Jonna sees performance as a possible forum “for thinking about where we want to take this world and what we want to become in this world, living side by side with other species.”
+Following the run, she received performance and workshop requests from eastern and western Finland, regions where wolves are present and the debate most active.

-Jonna Lehto is a dance and theatre artist exploring kinship, communality, and the questions and meanings of communication and nearness with different beings.
-Over the years, Jonna has worked with interactivity and opening up new perspectives in different collaborative community and performing arts projects.
+Jonna Lehto s a dance and theatre artist exploring kinship, communality, and communication with different beings, working across collaborative community and performing arts projects.

 Photo of Jonna Lehto: Visa Knuuttila